 STUDIO 12 | DARREN SYLVESTER

-For his Studio 12 exhibition, Darren Sylvester has a new series of four polished bronze sculptures opening in Studio 12 at Gertrude Contemporary, Melbourne Saturday 17 March, 3-5pm through to 7 April 2012.
-These sculptures continue a series of cosmetic masks made in 2007 from wood.
+For his Studio 12 exhibition, Darren Sylvester had a new series of four polished bronze sculptures opening in Studio 12 at Gertrude Contemporary.
+These sculptures continued a series of cosmetic masks made in 2007 from wood.

 Beginning as plaster sculptures of each named facemask, these works are layered with wax that is cast into bronze.
 Polished to create a sense of modern allure they resemble golden death masks, eyes and mouths frozen open in horror, recalling all the attempts through the ages for a more beautiful life.